Iran's House of Art

 Iran's House of Art is a University of Minnesota-affiliated non-profit organization dedicated to improving the public's understanding of Iran by arranging for art exhibitions, film screenings, lectures and concerts by Iranian musicians.
-Originally conceived by Aida Shahghasemi, the organization was established in the 2007–2008 academic year, and has held a number of successful events at the university, beginning with "Merge: Harmony of Mystic Words".
+The organization was established in the 2007–08 academic year, and has held a number of events at the university, beginning with "Merge: Harmony of Mystic Words".